joey04/xulBlock-Advanced/README.md

 ### xBA is only for [Advanced users](https://github.com/gorhill/uBlock/wiki/Advanced-user-features)

-The main purpose of xBA is to enhance the Advanced user experience, most prominently with changes to the panel and the ability to spoof Referers.
+One purpose of xBA is to enhance the Advanced user experience, most prominently with changes to the panel and the ability to spoof Referers.
 These and other changes are covered below.

 For uBO users not already on Advanced mode but interested in learning it, xBA is a great way to do so.
-It's a big learning curve but well worth the effort.
+It's a big learning curve, but xBA can help you learn it more efficiently, especially with its panel improvements for viewing domain connectivity.

-But I must emphasize that it's important to become comfortable with uBO fundamentals before switching to Advanced mode.
-A more aggresive use of the tool means you will be breaking websites and thus need to learn how to fix things.
+I must emphasize, though, that it's important to become comfortable with uBO fundamentals before switching to Advanced mode.
+Tapping into the power of Advanced mode means you will likely be breaking websites and thus need to learn the art of fixing them to get desired functionality with minimal domain connectivity.

 ## Issues
 * If you suspect an xBA bug, check the [Known problems](https://github.com/joey04/xulBlock-Advanced/wiki/Known-problems) wiki page and the issue tracker to see if it's already documented.
 * Read [CONTRIBUTING](https://github.com/joey04/xulBlock-Advanced/blob/master/CONTRIBUTING.md) before filing any issue here.

-As an Advanced user, you are expected to figure out all site breakage by yourself; don't ask for help here.
+As an Advanced user, you are expected to figure out all website breakage by yourself; don't ask for help here.
 If the cause is a 3rd-party filter list problem, contact the list maintainer.

 ## Table of Contents
 * [Why this fork](#why-this-fork)